Restoring Music.app to the iTunes glory days

 After my tweaks:

 The columns can be reordered by dragging.
 Most columns can be toggled via the right-click menu on the column headings.
 Weirdly, the Album artwork column, the left-most in the screenshot above, is enabled elsewhere.
 It took me months before I stumbled onto it 💀.
-It sorts by Artist name, then by their albums chronologically, which is essential to me.
+I sort by this column most of the time, as I like how it sorts first by Artist Name and then by albums chronologically.

-To enable, click this mysterious icon at the top-right of the app.
+To enable the artwork column, click this mysterious icon at the top-right of the app.
 It's like a junk drawer of functionality that Apple didn't bother to find a real home for:

 Click "Show View Options" in this menu.
 Then enable the "Show Artwork" checkbox in the popup menu: